 This decision is to be made by the parents alone, as they know their children best of all.
 And, of course, it all depends on the age of a kid.
 Children younger than 5 seem to be unsure about what’s going on and are more disturbed by their parents’ emotions than by the loss of the pet.

-Older children can be more conscious, understanding and even supporting in such situations.
-But you need to explain carefully the procedure itself and ask if your child wants to be present for euthanasia of their pet.
+Older children can be more conscious, understanding and supportive in such situations.
+However, you need to explain the procedure carefully and ask if your child wants to be present for euthanasia of their pet.
 If not, don’t force them.
 It is also recommended to have someone available who can be with your child as he or she may decide to leave the procedure anytime.

 How does the euthanasia drug work?